carbon-language/carbon-lang/docs/design/generics/details.md

 **Open question:** We could also have a syntax for defining these impls inline in the struct definition, but I haven't found a syntax that works as well as the `extend` statement constructs shown above.
-We have a choice between two evils: either the meaning of the names defined in the outer struct change inside the conditional impl, or we end up having to give new names to the same values.
+We have a choice between two undesirable properties: either the meaning of the names defined in the outer struct change inside the conditional impl, or we end up having to give new names to the same values.
 This was discussed in
 [Carbon meeting Nov 27, 2019 on Generics & Interfaces (TODO)](#broken-links-footnote)<!-- T:Carbon meeting Nov 27, 2019 on Generics & Interfaces --><!-- A:#heading=h.gebr4cdi0y8o -->.

 The best idea I've had so far is to include an `extend` statement inside the